MWGiel/Cybersecurity-notes/notes/CWES_HTB_Notes/LDAP.md

 - Connect to the server ldap.example.com on port 389.
 - Bind (authenticate) as cn=admin,dc=example,dc=com with password secret123.
 - Search under the base DN ou=people,dc=example,dc=com.
-- Use the filter (mail=john.doe@example.com) to find entries that have this email address.
+- Use the filter (mail=john.doeexample) to find entries that have this email address.
+## LDAP Injection
+LDAP injection is an attack that exploits web applications that use LDAP (Lightweight Directory Access Protocol) for authentication or storing user information.
+The attacker can inject malicious code or characters into LDAP queries to alter the application's behaviour, bypass security measures, and access sensitive data stored in the LDAP directory.